lmco/mcf/doc/tutorial-003:-API-model-management.md

 ```

 Note that model elements are can only be deleted by MBEE admins.
 Standard users
-have the ability to archive elements with is virtually soft-deleting them.
+have the ability to archive elements which is virtually soft-deleting them.
 They
 can do this by updating the element, and passing updating the field
 `archived: true`.